-Maybe it's because the skin was exceptionally glowy on the Producers Guild Awards red carpet, or maybe it's because we were spoiled for sheer volume of celebs at the Golden Globes.
+Maybe it's because the skin was exceptionally glowy at the Producers Guild Awards, or maybe it's because we were spoiled for sheer volume of celebs at the Golden Globes.
 Either way, I was kinda underwhelmed by the beauty vibe at the Screen Actors Guild Awards, a.k.a. the SAGs, held Sunday night.
 Let me know if you agree?

 Here are all the hair and makeup looks: